 - Corsair T3

 The SecretLab Titan is always a go-to recommendation.
-It looks good, with a racing seat style design but not as provocative an appearance as many.
+Its racing seat style design looks good but is not as provocative as many.
 This lets it work well as an office chair too.
-And while the price may initially look high, what you get for your money is actually excellent.
+And while the price may initially look high, what you get for your money is great.
 The SecretLab Titan has an advanced base that allows for tilt of the seat pan as well as the back.
 You get a soft memory foam neck pillow.
 And lumbar support is built in and adjustable, so you don't need another distracting foam add-on to keep your posture in check.

 Check out our full Secretlab Titan review.

-It’s no exaggeration to call the Noblechairs Epic Real Leather the best gaming chair.
-From the cross-thatched embroidery to the real leather of its namesake, if you’re looking for a no-compromises gaming throne, this is it.
+The Noblechairs Epic Real Leather is a real contender for the best gaming chair crown.
+From the cross-thatched embroidery to the real leather of its name, if you’re looking for a no-compromises gaming throne, this is it.
 Plus, it’s surprisingly quick and easy to set up.
-And, once the set-up is complete, the Epic Real Leather is a dream to sit on – and you can customize your position however you want.
+And once you're done the Epic Real Leather is a dream to sit on.
+You can customize your position however you want.
 Just do us a favor, and read the instructions while you’re setting it up.
 Synthetic leather is also an option if you want to save some money.